onap/integration-simulators-pnf-simulator/pnfsimulator/README.md

  1. Generate a private key for the SSL client: ```openssl genrsa -out client.key 2048```
  2. Use the client’s private key to generate a cert request: ```openssl req -new -key client.key -out client.csr```
  3. Issue the client certificate using the cert request and the CA cert/key: ```openssl x509 -req -in client.csr -CA rootCA.crt -CAkey rootCA.key -CAcreateserial -out client.crt -days 500 -sha256```
- 4. Convert the client certificate and private key to pkcs#12 format: openssl pkcs12 -export -inkey client.key -in client.cer -out client.p12
+ 4. Convert the client certificate and private key to pkcs#12 format: ```openssl pkcs12 -export -inkey client.key -in client.crt -out client.p12```
  5. Copy pkcs file into pnf simulators folder: ```/app/store/```

 #### How to generate correct truststore for pnf-simulator